What are opioids?

 - The risks and benefits of taking opioids

-- Your medical history and if you or anyone in your family has a history of substance misuse or addiction to drugs or alcohol
+- Your medical history and if you or anyone in your family has a history of substance misuse, a drug addiction, or alcohol use disorder (AUD)

 - Any other medicines and supplements you are taking

 - How much alcohol you drink